chinamike65/hugo-tuolesi/content/book3/book3en.md

 The incarnations of inconceivable Buddhas and Bodhisattvas pervade all times, and all places.

-This is because the Dharma bodies of Buddhas and Bodhisattvas are inconceivable, so the wisdom of Buddhas and Bodhisattvas is everywhere, and the wisdom of Buddhas and Bodhisattvas can be transformed into Buddha bodies at will.
+This is because the Dharma bodies of Buddhas and Bodhisattvas are inconceivable, so the wisdom of Buddhas and Bodhisattvas is everywhere, and the wisdom of Buddhas and Bodhisattvas can be transformed into Dharma bodies at will.

-The womb and birth of our ordinary people must follow the laws of the world, and the transformation of Buddhas and Bodhisattvas is beyond the laws of the world.
+The womb-entering and birth of ordinary people must follow the laws of nature, and the transformation of Buddhas and Bodhisattvas is beyond the laws of the world.

 Now, because of heavy karma and insufficient blessings, we cannot see the incarnations of Buddhas and Bodhisattvas for the time being.